cloudant-labs/graphdb-slate/source/includes/api/_document.md

 }]
 ```

 The HTTP status code tells you whether the request was fully or partially successful.
-In the request body, you get an array with detailed information for each document in the request.
+In the response body, you get an array with detailed information for each document in the request.

 <table>
 <colgroup>